 Specialised Foundation Programme

-Professor Vance is also Professor of Medical Education at the School of Medical Education, Newcastle University; Co-lead of NIHR Incubator for Clinical Education (@ClinEdResearch) and an Honorary Consultant in Paediatric Allergy at the Great North Children’s Hospital, Newcastle upon Tyne Hospitals NHS Foundation.
+Professor Vance is also Professor of Medical Education at the School of Medical Education, Newcastle University and Co-lead of the NIHR Incubator for Clinical Education (@ClinEdResearch).

 HOW MANY PROGRAMMES ARE AVAILABLE?